rivernews/iriversland2-kubernetes/README.md

 # Iriversland2 Kubernetes Infrastructure
-This terraform script provisions infra resources for other projects.
+This terraform script provisions infra resources for my personal website, as well as other projects.

 [![CircleCI](https://circleci.com/gh/rivernews/iriversland2-kubernetes.svg?style=shield)](https://circleci.com/gh/rivernews/iriversland2-kubernetes)

-The CircleCI for this repo dockerizes this repo as image and is for use of other projects as a base image (mainly in their CircleCI jobs) to run terraform and k8 commands.

 This repository is part of my personal website project.
 Also see other repositories: